Thai Curry Chicken Pasta is Keto, Paleo, and Gluten Free!

 How is this Thai Curry Chicken Pasta paleo, keto, and gluten-free?

 I know.
 You’re stuck on the pasta part of the recipe.
-Well, I researched all of these diets before I sat down and decided on what to make with the delicious samples Kevin’s Natural Foods sent me for the recipe contest.
+Well, I researched all of these diets before I sat down and decided on what to make with this sauce.
 When I got to paleo, I was sort of stuck.
 I didn’t want to make another cauliflower rice bowl.
 And you can’t have beans with that anyway.
 For some reason bowls need beans in my head.

 I thought those shirataki noodles would be good for the recipe.
 But the more I read about them the less I wanted to try to use them.
 I didn’t want to go down the veggie noodle path.
 They’re usually curly and I really wanted these to be like regular noodles.
 Like rice noodles are.